CML (Chronic myeloid

 Table 3 provides an overview of which diagnostic methods are recommended by the European LeukemiaNet at which time point.

-Table 3: CML diagnostics according to ELN recommendations (with modification according to Hochhaus et al. 2020)
+Table 3: CML diagnostics according to ELN recommendations (according to Apperley et al. 2025 and Cross et al. 2023)

 Method